 Deep work involves working on a single cognitively demanding task without breaking focus for a prolonged stretch of time – ideally, for 60-90 minutes at a time.
 The goal is to gradually increase the duration and frequency of each session.
 While this reaps dividends in terms of productivity and satisfaction, it’s not exactly easy to do.
 You can’t just sit down and expect to dive into hour upon hour of focused deep work.
 As Cal Newport explains, “deep work is a skill, like playing the guitar—something that you shouldn’t expect to be good at if you haven’t been practicing.”

 Many people new to deep work can be put off by a few bad early experiences, like not achieving as much as they wanted to, or not being able to stay focused for such long periods of time.
 But everyone has the potential to become a “deep work person”.
 You just need to learn from each session, create the right environment, and commit to doing it regularly – training and strengthening your deep work skills, as you would a muscle.

 At Memory, we’ve been practicing deep work for quite a while now.
 We’re complete converts to the concept and offer everyone the flexibility they need create their ideal schedule.
 We’ve even built an AI tool to help us measure our deep work and do more of it!
 While by no means an exhaustive list, this collection of deep work tips and ideas have really helped us over the years.
 We hope you find them useful too!

 1. Start small and scale

 Don’t dive too deep, too fast.
 Start with 60- to 90-minute deep work sessions and, as you get used to them, incrementally push yourself to do longer sessions.

-2. Publically schedule deep work in your calendar.
+2. Publicly schedule deep work in your calendar

 Look through your calendar and identify periods or days for deep work, then publicly schedule them so no one can book you for anything during that period.